18-649 Project 4

 traceability, you may refer back to the TestLight example from Project 1.

-transitions.
-This is because the passenger is inherently event
+actions on transitions.
+This is because the passenger is

 For the first half of the course we are suggesting you design a

-simple dispatcher while you learn the system, design techniques, and
+really simple dispatcher while you learn the system, design

-us know immediately so we can fix it.
-While we'll do everything we can
+let us know immediately so we can fix it.
+While we'll do

-event we make a major and/or urgent change, an email from the course
+make a major and/or urgent change, an email from the course staff

 Team Design Portfolio

-for your elevator system organized into the following directories.
+design package for your elevator system organized into the

 Files that you should update for this week are: